Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-03/readme.md

 In the event the table definition has many columns, you can use the ‘Search Control’ located on the right side of the screen, to search for a ‘specific’ column definition.

-#### Creating a Snippet for Column Definitions
+### Creating a Snippet for Column Definitions
-You may be thinking, “This is helpful for retrieving a column definition located a single table”, but what if I want to see how the *same column* is defined in all tables?”.
+You may be thinking, “This is helpful for retrieving a column definition located in a single table”, but what if I want to see how the *same column* is defined in all tables?”.
 This is a good question, and one that could be answered by creating a custom snippet.

-A good place to start when creating a snippet is to write the *base* query, which for our case will employ the INFORMATION_SCHEMA.COLUMNS system view, run initially against the msdb ‘system’ database.
+A good place to start when creating a snippet is to write the *base* query, which in our example will employ the INFORMATION_SCHEMA.COLUMNS system view, to run initially against the msdb ‘system’ database.
 In the query, we will be searching for *all* definitions of the **plan_name** column located in this database:

 ``` sql
 select * from msdb.INFORMATION_SCHEMA.COLUMNS